-The Association has a major responsibility for encouraging churches to donate funds for the Baptist Home Mission Appeal but such encouragement is limited to drawing attention to the need and benefits during meetings and sermons, in monthly newsheets and in letters from the Treasurer.
+The Association has a major responsibility for encouraging churches to donate funds for the Baptist Home Mission Appeal but such encouragement is limited to drawing attention to the need and benefits during meetings and sermons, on its website, and in letters from the Treasurer.
 The Association does not conduct fundraising events, lotteries, or sell goods to raise funds for Home Mission.
 The Association is not permitted to raise funds to meet its operational or administrative costs, other than to meet the expenses of events, such as training days.
-However the Association does receive gifts towards to Confidential Fund, established to relieve the hardship of retired minister or their widows.
-A quarter of the money raised for Baptist Home Mission in 2011 was returned to the Association to cover staff salaries and administrative costs in 2012.
+However the Association does receive gifts to Confidential Fund, established to relieve the hardship of retired minister or their widows.
+A grant of the money raised for Baptist Home Mission in 2012 was given to the Association to cover staff salaries and administrative costs in 2013.
 This is the principal source of income to cover the operating costs of the Association.
-For 2013 and beyond a new pattern of allocation is being applied.